Jaysins/Jaysins/README.md

 ### Glad to see you here!
-I’m a python developer with 4 years of experience.
+I am a python developer with 4 years of experience.
 An analytical and solutions-oriented software development professional with extensive experience driving complex, large-scale technical projects covering software/database/network development, product implementation, and technical support.
 Special expertise in assessing risk and translating innovative ideas into technology solutions.

 I have years of expertise with Python (Flask, Django, and Falcon), and JavaScript (Node js).
 In addition to my technical expertise, I also possess skills in effective communication, discipline, leadership, teamwork, critical thinking, and problem-solving.
 I gain satisfaction from making my clients and organization happy by completing my task effectively and on time.